- Our District

 - Secondary School Apprenticeships

 - Summer Learning 2015

 - SWIS (Settlement Workers in Schools)

 - Trades Partnership Programs

 - IT Helpdesk

-One of the most important tasks of a Board of Education is the development of Board Policy and this finds expression through the development and maintenance by Trustees and others of codification and knowledge around beliefs, guiding principles and philosophy statements.
-The Board to be affective must find a balance among the many areas of its key work.
+One of the most important tasks of a Board of Education is the development of Board Policy.
+An effective Board of Education must find a balance among the many areas of its key work.
 Its primary role and responsibility is in the following areas: